Taming-the-BEAST/FBD-tutorial/README.md

 %\label{selectFBD}
 %\end{figure}

-Remember that this model, like any branching process (i.e., constant rate birth-death, Yule) can be conditioned on either the origin time or the root age.
-Depending on the available prior information or the type of data available, it makes sense to condition on one or the other (but not both, obviously).
+This model, like any branching process (i.e., constant rate birth-death, Yule) can be conditioned on either the origin time or the root age.
+Depending on the available prior information or the type of data available, it makes sense to condition on one or the other (but not both).
 If you know that all of the fossils in your dataset are _crown_ fossils---descendants of the MRCA of all the extant taxa---and you have some prior knowledge of the age of the clade, then it is reasonable to condition the FBD on the root.
 Alternatively, if the fossils in your analysis are stem fossils, or can only reliably be assigned to your total group, then it is appropriate to condition on the origin age.
 For this analysis, we have several bear fossils that are considered stem fossils, thus we will condition on the origin age.
 Previous studies {% cite dosReis2012} estimated an age of approximately 45.5 My for the MRCA of seals and bears.
 We will use this time as a starting value for the origin.

 >Set the starting value of the **Origin** to 45.5 and specify that this parameter will be estimated by checking the **estimate** box.
 (You may have to expand the width of the BEAUti window to see the check-boxes for these parameters.)